 Introduction to MySQL DELETE JOIN

 Mysql delete join is used to delete rows and records from a table and the matching records of another table.
-Matching records or rows in the join statements totally depends upon the type of join we apply in our query like whether we are applying inner join, outer join, full join etc.
+Matching records or rows in the join statements depends on the join we apply in our query, like whether we use inner, outer, full, etc.

 Case Study for MySQL DELETE JOIN

-Below we will learn about two different case to study in MySQL DELETE JOIN:
+Below we will learn about two different cases to study in MySQL DELETE JOIN:

 Case #1

-Let’s start the explanation of mysql delete join with inner join clause.
-Inner join clause is used to select the records or rows that match values in another table.
+Let’s start explaining mysql delete join with the inner join clause.
+The inner join clause selects the records or rows that match values in another table.

-Below is the inner join clause to select the matching records of the given two table table1 and table2:
+Below is the inner join clause to select the matching records of the given two tables, table1, and table2:

 Select col_name1,col_name2...col_namen from table1 INNER JOIN table2 ON table1.col_name=table2.col_name;

-Mysql inner join clause is used to delete rows or records that match values in the table.
-As for example, the below statement is used to delete records from table table1 and table2 that satisfy a given condition.
+In MySQL, we use the inner join clause to delete rows or records that have matching values in the table.
+For example, the following statement deletes records from table1 and table2 that satisfy a given condition:

 Delete table1,table2 from table1 INNER JOIN table2 on table1.joining_col=table2.joining_col where condition;

-In the above statement table1.joining_col =table2.joining_col the expression is the matching condition between the two table table1 and table2 that needs to be deleted.
-Also, the condition followed by the where clause will result in rows in table1 and table2 that needs to be deleted.
+In the above statement, table1.joining_col =table2.joining_col, the expression is the matching condition between table1 and table2 that needs to be deleted.
+Also, the condition followed by the where clause will result in rows in table1 and table2 that need to be deleted.

-Here, if we remove table1 then the delete statement is only applied to table2 and will only delete rows from table2.
-Similarly, if we remove table2 then the delete statement is only applied to table1and will only delete rows from table1.
+If we remove table1, the delete statement is only applied to table2 and will only delete rows from table2.
+Similarly, if we remove table2, the delete statement is only used to table1 and will only delete rows from table1.

 Examples to Implement